cirrusflyer275ds/ctx-eor-site/docs/index.md

 ## Ready to Test Drive Your Next Hire?

-Experience how CTX-EOR simplifies compliant trial hiring in the U.S.
+Experience how Hireway simplifies compliant trial hiring in the U.S.

 [📅 Book a Demo](contact.md) | [👀 See the Platform](platform.md)